Mitigating Catastrophic Forgetting in Target Language Adaptation of LLMs via Source-Shielded Updates: Related Work

-\paragraph{SSU: A Source-Focused Selective Parameter Update Approach.} SSU is a static selective parameter update approach (Category 5) that introduces a new, source-focused paradigm for language adaptation.
-Unlike existing selective parameter update methods that rely on random choice or target data signals, SSU uses a small sample of source data (e.g., 500 samples) to identify and freeze parameters critical to the source knowledge within the model before adaptation.
-This also distinguishes it from previous importance-based methods in other categories.
-For instance, regularization methods (Category 1) are reactive, applying a penalty to weight changes~\citep{NEURIPS2020_258be18e}.
-In contrast, SSU is proactive, using a static structural mask to prevent updates before adaptation.
-Similarly, SSU is not an architecture-based PEFT method (Category 4), which uses importance to insert new parameters~\citep{yao-etal-2024-layer}.
-SSU instead operates on full, existing parameters to select and freeze structural columns.
+SSU introduces a source-focused static paradigm for language adaptation.
+Unlike existing methods relying on random choice or target data, SSU uses a small source data sample (e.g., 500 samples) to identify and freeze parameters critical to source knowledge before adaptation.
+This proactively shields core abilities, offering a distinct alternative to random or target-data-driven selection criteria.